Oneflow-Inc/oneflow_face/README.md

 ### Training

-To reduce the usage cost of user, OneFlow draws close the scripts to MXNet style, users can directly modify parameters via sample_config.py.
+To reduce the usage cost of user, OneFlow draws close the scripts to MXNet style, you can directly modify parameters via sample_config.py.
 Meanwhile, it could Validate while training when adding `--do_validataion_while_train=True`.